 The flights back were a torturous reminder of why I drive, if at all possible.
 This was Thanksgiving weekend, so both flights were packed.
 For the flight to Seattle, I shared the adjacent seats with two Black women who had also been endowed with generous hips, so no space to do anything but endure.
 From Seattle to DCA, two football player-sized guys joined me.
 Need I say more?

-Thus ended my first cruise and addition of my 49th state.
+Thus ended my first cruise and the addition of my 49th state.
 I wasn’t as tired as I had expected to be despite the return flight and the very chilly weather in the DMV that my jean jacket wasn’t remotely adequate to handle.
 Now that I’ve had this experience, I want to consider the possibility of an Alaskan cruise and what pitfalls I can avoid simply by being more knowledgeable about what I can do to avoid them.
 It’s going to take some time to fund raise for that adventure, though, so I’ve got time to get ready.

 Alaska, here I come!!